 Version Changes

+5.1 Added support for arithmetic expressions and skool macros in numeric method arguments

 3.1 Added support for ASM mode

 2.1 New

 #CHR

 In HTML mode, the #CHR macro expands to a numeric character reference (&#num;).
 In ASM mode, it expands to a unicode character in the UTF-8 encoding.